city break in athens guide: the acropolis

 Best Season for Athens: Complete Calendar of Key Events

-Mid-April to May and September to October is the best season to visit Athens.
+Mid-April to May and September to October is the best season to visit Athens, when the city truly comes alive.
 Here are all the key events of the year to help you plan your trip.

 Most people visiting Athens usually arrive during the summer, from June to August.